-Off-book trading is currently provided for Eurex and Xetra, MSE, BSE, EEX and Powernext.
-Currently, off-book trading on T7 is not supported for Nodal, and the cash markets WBAG.
+Off-book trading is currently provided for Eurex, Xetra, Börse Frankfurt, BSE, MSE, and WBAG with its partner exchanges, as well as for EEX.

+Currently, off-book trading on T7 is not supported for Nodal.

 8.1 TES Trade Characteristics